-Create two bookmarks
+Create two different personal bookmarks

-Once your report page and visuals are arranged how you want them, from the Bookmarks pane, select Personal bookmarks > Add.
+After your report page and visuals are arranged how you want them, from the Bookmarks pane, select Personal bookmarks > Add.

 Now that you have two bookmarks, switch between them by selecting the bookmark in the Bookmarks pane.

 To return to the original published view of the report, select the Reset icon, and then select Reset on the dialog.

 To view the report bookmarks created by the report designer, from the Bookmarks pane, select Report bookmarks.